A Common Ancestor of PDL, Conjunctive Queries, and Unary Negation First-order: Indistinguishability

-From such a winning strategy for Spoiler, consider the "tree" $T$ and labeling $\lambda: V(T) \to (\dom{K}^{k+1} \dcup \dom{K'}^{k+1})$ resulting from: (1) replacing all pairs of nodes $x,x'$, such that $x$ and $x'$ are labeled by Spoiler, and $x$ is the parent of $x'$ in the strategy tree by a special new kind of \AP node called ``""switching node""'' $w$ (by our assumption $x'$ has an only child labeled by Duplicator, and if $x$ has a parent $z$ then $z$ is also labeled by Duplicator) and defining $\lambda(w)=\bar v$ if $x'$ was labeled $(s,\bar v,\bar u)$ (and therefore $x$ was labeled $(s,\bar u,\bar v)$, and furthermore $\bar u = (u, \dotsc, u)$ and $\bar v=(v, \dotsc, v)$), (2) removing all remaining vertices $y$ labeled by Spoiler positions except the root (\ie, the initial configuration, either owned by Spoiler or being a "switching node"), and adding an edge between the parent of $y$ and the (sole) child of $y$, and (3) defining $\lambda(x)=\bar u$ if $x$ is labeled by Duplicator (in particular, not a "switching node") and the label of $x$ in the strategy "tree" was $(d_i,\bar u, \bar v)$.
+From such a winning strategy for Spoiler, consider the "tree" $T$ and labeling $\lambda \colon V(T) \to (\dom{K}^{k+1} \dcup \dom{K'}^{k+1})$ resulting from: (1) replacing all pairs of nodes $x,x'$, such that $x$ and $x'$ are labeled by Spoiler, and $x$ is the parent of $x'$ in the strategy tree by a special new kind of \AP node called ``""switching node""'' $w$ (by our assumption $x'$ has an only child labeled by Duplicator, and if $x$ has a parent $z$ then $z$ is also labeled by Duplicator) and defining $\lambda(w)=\bar v$ if $x'$ was labeled $(s,\bar v,\bar u)$ (and therefore $x$ was labeled $(s,\bar u,\bar v)$, and furthermore $\bar u = (u, \dotsc, u)$ and $\bar v=(v, \dotsc, v)$), (2) removing all remaining vertices $y$ labeled by Spoiler positions except the root (\ie, the initial configuration, either owned by Spoiler or being a "switching node"), and adding an edge between the parent of $y$ and the (sole) child of $y$, and (3) defining $\lambda(x)=\bar u$ if $x$ is labeled by Duplicator (in particular, not a "switching node") and the label of $x$ in the strategy "tree" was $(d_i,\bar u, \bar v)$.
 See Figure \ref{fig:bisim_proof}.

-Observe that there are no parent/child "switching nodes" in $T$ and that if $w$ is a "switching node" then $\lambda(w)=\bar u$, for some $\bar u$ such that $\bar u = (u, \dotsc, u)$. \AP An edge of $T$ is called a ``""switching edge""'' if it connects $x$ to $x'$ and $x'$ is a "switching node".
+Observe that there are no "switching nodes" $u,v$ in $T$ such that $u$ is the parent of $v$, and that if $w$ is a "switching node" then $\lambda(w)=\bar u$, for some $\bar u$ such that $\bar u = (u, \dotsc, u)$. \AP An edge of $T$ is called a ``""switching edge""'' if it connects $x$ to $x'$ and $x'$ is a "switching node".
 Then, $T$ can be seen as a ``"tree" of "trees"'', each "tree" being a component of $T$ after removing all "switching edges".
 Consider all the "trees" $T_1, \dotsc, T_n$ resulting from removing such edges from $T$.
 The root of each $T_i$ is then a "switching node", except perhaps for the tree $T_i$ containing the root of $T$.